tumuyan/RealSR-NCNN-Android/README.md

 ### Convert pth models to ncnn format by yourself
-Also you could convert ESRGAN pth moddls by yourself.
+Also you could convert ESRGAN pth models by yourself.
 1. Download ESRGAN pytorch models from [OpenModelDB](https://openmodeldb.info/) and unzip it to somewhere.
 2. Download [cupscale](https://github.com/n00mkrad/cupscale) and unzip it in your PC.
 3. Convert pytorch models to ncnn.
 Open CupscaleData\bin\pth2ncnn, use pth2ncnn.exe to convert pth files to ncnn file.